mnijadi/energy-company-customer-churn/docs/1_solution_design.md

-# Hi Mr Associate Director
+# Customer Churn Design

-I am contacting you for discussing the approach that we might take in order to explain customer churn and see how it relates to price change increases:
+Here, I'm presenting the approach that we might take in order to explain customer churn and see how it relates to price change increases:

 ## Dataset